Skip to main content

 Instructions for users with My NCBI account-Institutional login

-- If your Settings page looks like the image # where you have a “Native NCBI Account” username and password and have no linked accounts, then you will need to add a linked account.
+- If your Settings page looks like figure 3: you have a “Native NCBI Account” username and password and have no linked accounts, then you will need to add a linked account.

 - Choose University/institutional

-- Type Cincinnati and select Cincinnati Children's Hospital Medical Center from the list.
+- Type Cincinnati and click on Cincinnati Children's Hospital Medical Center from the list. (figure 4)

 - Login using your hospital credentials.
 Choose one of these: